prisma/prisma1/docs/1.7/04-Reference/09-Upgrade-Guides/02-Upgrading-Prisma/01-Upgrade-to-1.7.md

 - A new property called `endpoint` has been added.
 The new `endpoint` effectively encodes the information of the three removed properties.
 - A new property called `post-deploy` has been added (see [Post deployment hooks](#post-deployment-hooks) for more info).
 - The `disableAuth` property has been removed.
 If you don't want your Prisma API to require authentication, simply omit the `secret` property.
 - The `schema` property has been removed.
-Note that the Prisma CLI will not by default generate the GraphQL schema (commonly called `prisma.graphql`) for your Prisma API any more!
+Note that the Prisma CLI will not by default download the GraphQL schema (commonly called `prisma.graphql`) for your Prisma API any more!
 If you want to get access to the GraphQL schema of your Prisma API, you need to configure a [post deploment hook](#post-deployment-hooks) accordingly.

 #### Example: Local deployment

-As an example, consider this **outdated** version of `prisma.yml`:
+Consider this **outdated** version of `prisma.yml`:

 ```yml
 service: myservice